 Cutler and Hicks Halls' WPA Murals

 Hicks and Cutler Halls are home to four oil on canvas murals, painted in 1936, during the depression-era programs of the Works Progress Administration, by Frederick Marshall and C.E.Lessing.
 This program, later the Works Projects Administration (WPA), was intended to employ artists in creating highly visible public art.
 Commonly the murals showed American life in the local settings where the works would be permanently displayed.
 These murals depart from the pattern of showing local scenes.
 Featured below, the 6-foot-by-19-foot mural by Marshall depicts rice being harvested in a landscape dominated by a mountain looking much like Mount Fuji.

-Cutler Hall, left wall of staircase.
-Frederick Marshall, rice harvesting, oil on canvas, 1936
+Frederick Marshall, rice harvesting, oil on canvas, 1936 (Cutler Hall, left of staircase)

 Additionally, the buildings feature a 6 x 15 mural of a wheat-threshing scene.
 And even more curious, one of Marshall's murals in Hicks Hall, appears to show slaves picking cotton in the antebellum South, with a plantation mansion and a riverboat in the background.
 The Lessing mural in Cutler Hall, a 6 x 19 mural, shows a redwood forest that could only be on the West Coast.